2025-03-01 · medications, glp-1, prescription · 11 min read

 - Start with candidacy.
 If you meet BMI criteria and are comfortable with injections, GLP-1s are a leading medication option.

 - Choose between agents.
-Semaglutide has the most long-term data, while tirzepatide often yields greater weight loss but has newer real-world evidence.
+Semaglutide has the most long-term data, while tirzepatide (sold as Zepbound) often yields greater weight loss but has newer real-world evidence.
+For a head-to-head comparison, see Semaglutide vs Tirzepatide.
+For a four-way brand comparison across Ozempic, Wegovy, Mounjaro, and Zepbound, see GLP-1 medications compared.

 - Compare to non-medication options.
 If you prefer to avoid ongoing medication, structured lifestyle programs or bariatric procedures may be better fits.